act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

   - [Technique H69: Providing heading elements at the beginning of each section of content][tech h69]
   - [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]

-To avoid using landmarks for the non-repeated content, which would satisfy success criterion [2.4.1 Bypass Block][], this rule uses `<div id="main">` in its test cases to indicate where non-repeating content exists.
+To avoid using landmarks for the non-repeated content, which would satisfy [Success Criterion 2.4.1 Bypass Block][sc241], this rule uses `<div id="main">` in its test cases to indicate where non-repeating content exists.
 It is recommended to use the `main` landmark instead.
 The `aside` and `nav` elements are each a [block of repeated content][] due to the link inside the `nav` element to a page with similar [blocks of content][block of content].

 ## Test Cases